 Non-operative care involves the use of bone stimulators, ultrasound, magnets, and electrical currents.
 The idea is to stimulate the osteoblast cells to produce more calcium at the site of the bruise.
 Whether or not direct intervention is undertaken, the first line of treatment may include loader braces, heel wedges (combined with gait training), weight loss, and muscle strengthening.
 No dietary supplements have been found to be helpful—yet.
 But some drugs used for hypertension and other medical conditions have been found to affect bony healing and are now in testing.

-Direct interventions in the treatment of bone bruises involve injections of growth factors from bone marrow aspirate, fat, and amniotic fluid, combined with flowable calcium pastes, into the bony bruise.
+Direct interventions in the treatment of bone bruises involve injections of growth factors from bone marrow aspirate, fat, and other sources, combined with flowable calcium pastes, into the bony bruise.
 Pain relief has been noted in many of these patients.
 This is similar to the spine treatments (called kyphoplasty) that were provided for older people with collapse of the vertebral bodies.
 In those cases, artificial materials such as cement were used.
 Today, in younger, more active people, the goal is to actually stimulate healing and not just provide artificial support.
-Injectable growth factors not only have a direct effect on the osteoblasts, but they also recruit more of the body’s own stem cells to the site of injury.
+Injectable growth factors not only have a direct effect on the osteoblasts, but they also recruit more of the body’s own stem-cell-derived self-repair cells to the site of injury.

 But if the bone bruise alone is treated, and not its cause, arthritis is more likely to occur.
 So in joints where bone bruises occur due to loss of the articular cartilage surface, the ligaments, or the meniscus, the focus is now is to repair, regenerate, and replace these tissues.
 This should happen immediately upon loss, combined with bone bruise therapy.
 Excellent long-term studies have demonstrated the success of meniscus transplantation in early and late arthritis.
 We see similar results in articular cartilage repair using our paste technique, as well as with the cartilage replacement techniques developed by others, along with the benefits of ligament stabilization.